Chief Administrative Officer (CAO)

 When schedules change, as they do periodically, notice is given in the Hope Standard and on notice boards posted at the District and posted on the District of Hope's website.

 - Participate on a District Committee: Council appoints community members to participate on various District Committees.
 Ads are placed into the local newspaper as a position becomes vacant.

 Council Committees: Currently there are no vacancies

 - Write to Mayor and Council or meet with the Mayor: We encourage you to write to the Mayor and Council on various issues of concern.
 The Mayor is also available to meet with members of the public.
 Call the District office to set up your appointment or write to the Mayor and Council at P.O.
 Box 609, Hope, BC, V0X 1L0 or email@example.com.

-- Run for Office: All mayors and councilors are elected for a three-year term.
+- Run for Office: All mayors and councilors are elected for a four-year term.
 Any Canadian citizen who is eligible to vote in the province of British Columbia is qualified to run for election as a council or board member unless you are an employee of the municipality (unless a leave of absence is taken).
 Election day falls on the third Saturday of November.
 The nomination period begins at 9:00 am on the 46th day before the general voting day and ends at 4:00 pm on the 36thday before the general voting day.
 You only need two people who are qualified electors in the District of Hope to nominate you for office in an upcoming election.

 Find out more about your local government: Local Government in BC: A Community Effort

 Deputy Director of Corporate Services/Executive Assistant